lucideus-repo/UnSAFE_Bank/README.md

 **Note:** You can always use [other methods](https://mobile-security.gitbook.io/mobile-security-testing-guide/ios-testing-guide/0x06b-basic-security-testing#installing-apps) to install the iOS application as per your convenience.

-### Test Connectivity Status
+### Test Connectivity Status (iOS Application)

-1. Make sure your iPhone and System are connected to the same network.
+1. Make sure your iPhone and the server machine are connected to the same network.
-2. Check your system IP address (ifconfig) and the port on which backend is running (Default port is 80).
+2. Check your server's IP address (`ifconfig` or `ipconfig`) and the port (Default port is 80).
 3. Open the iOS Application and provide the connection strings on the top right corner to connect to the backend.
 4. If there is no error message on your iPhone then "You are connected successfully".
 5. If there is an error, make sure your backend is running successfully or you have provided the valid IP address/port.

+### Test Connectivity Status (Web Application)

+1. Make sure that you are either using the same machine as the server or the server machine is running on a machine on the same local network.
+2. Note down the port number of your web application (APP_PORT).
+Default port is 3000.
+3. Check your server's IP address (`ifconfig` or `ipconfig`) and the port (Default port is 80).
+4. On any browser, navigate to http://<SERVER_IP>:<APP_PORT> and check if you can land at the login page.
+5. Click on `Test Connection?` and enter the <SERVER_IP> and <SERVER_PORT>.
+6. Ensure that the application shows a message `Connection Established`.

 ### Login Credentials